mimn97/pantry-research/README.md

 Please note that `prepare_data.ipynb` and `compute_travel_time.ipynb` are to show how we were able to prepare our dataset for the main study.
 This files will take considerable amount of time and require your own API key, so please skip to `main.ipynb` to observe the results and understand insights about our study.

+For Figure 1(b), Supp.
+Figures 4 and 5, they were created by Tableau Desktop and require you to have your own API key to access the visuals.
+Please contact me if you further would like to see the software.

+Minhwa Lee (minhwalee@umass.edu)